sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 ![requirements](images/move_requirements.png){ width=2.5inch }

 Some moves have requirements.
-These are illustrated as green circles, sometimes with a letter inside -- *R*, *F*, or *W*.
+These are illustrated as green rings, sometimes with a letter inside -- *R*, *F*, or *W*.
 Requirements are sometimes separated by a slash, **/**, which means "or".

-For example, using the Study Under a Master move can gain you the card Fundamental Magic only if you have two green circles or one *W* circle.
+For example, using the Study Under a Master move can gain you the card Fundamental Magic only if you have two green rings or one *W* circle.

-What, then, are these circles?
+What, then, are these rings?

-Take a look through the move cards and see that there are partial circles printed on them - either in the corners or on the sides.
+Take a look through the move cards and see that there are partial rings printed on them - either in the corners or on the sides.

 When you can arrange your own move cards together in such a way that a circle is completed, you "have" a circle.
-If your cards can arrange to show 2 circles, then you "have" 2 circles.
+If your cards can arrange to show 2 rings, then you "have" 2 rings.

 ![circle arrangements](images/circle_arrangements.png){ width=2.5inch }